Category: Labour Party

 The Reform breakaway party Advance, are contesting 6 seats.
 In addition there’s 2 independents and there is a lone Social Democratic Party candidate in Sale Central.

-What’s going to happen on May 8th?
+What’s going to happen when the votes are counted next day on May 8th?

 Ben Walker is a respected pollster who came closest to predicting the last General Election result.
 He writes for the New Statesman and is founder of the Britain Elects aggregation site.
 He’s also a Labour Councillor in not so far off, Chester.
 I have a lot of time for Ben.